dimsumws/DSA3101-Group5/Sentiment Analysis/README.md

 4. Lemmatization.
     - Converts words to their base form to normalize the variations of the same word.
 This reduces vocabulary size and improves model generalisation.

-### Exploratory Data Analysis:

-Looking at the distribution of the guests' ratings, we get a preliminary idea of how the overall experience is perceived.
-We can see from the bar chart that the vast majority of guests rated their experience at least a 4 out of 5.
-We can then suspect that sentiment analysis will also reveal to be largely positive.

 ## Sentiment Analysis